salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 # Salesforce Marketing Cloud Cordova Plugin

-This plugin implements the Marketing Cloud Mobile Push SDK for your applications built for [iOS](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/) and [Android](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/).
+Use this plugin to implement the Marketing Cloud MobilePush SDK for your [iOS](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/) and [Android](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/) applications.

 ## Release History

 ### Version 1.0.3
 _Released Apr 23, 2018_
-> Depends on the Marketing Cloud Mobile Push iOS SDK v5.1.x<br>
+> For iOS: Depends on the Marketing Cloud Mobile Push iOS SDK v5.1.x<br>
-> Depends on the Marketing Cloud Mobile Push Android SDK v5.5.x
+> For Android: Depends on the Marketing Cloud Mobile Push Android SDK v5.5.x, the latest version of Cordova, and Android Cordova platform 6.40.

-* Support for Cordova iOS Cross-platform (CLI) workflow<br>
+* Added support for Cordova iOS cross-platform (CLI) workflow<br>

 ### Version 1.0.2
 _Released Jan 22, 2018_
-> Depends on the Marketing Cloud Mobile Push iOS SDK v4.9.x<br>
+> For iOS: Depends on the Marketing Cloud Mobile Push iOS SDK v4.9.x<br>
-> Depends on the Marketing Cloud Mobile Push Android SDK v5.3.x
+> For Android: Depends on the Marketing Cloud Mobile Push Android SDK v5.3.x, the latest version of Cordova, and Android Cordova platform 6.40.

 * Updated Android SDK to v5.3.+<br>